 What The Thunder Says

 I’m interested in what the thunder says.
 I’m interested in the magic of printing., its rumbling divagation.
 My long-time poetry partner, fellow-traveler, Vlad, runs 1080press.
 I help sometimes.
-The problem of publishing, often, is as Seth Price writes, dispersion.
+The problem of publishing often is, as Seth Price writes, dispersion.
 I like that ink has history, and color has history, that weighs it down.
 If you cut the paper cross-grain, if you put too much ink on the roller, the words might go nowhere.

 English is my only language, and I am not at home in it.
 The arrangement of words on the page, or in the mouth, is, thus, brackish.
 Language spoken is the language of redemption.
-I came to Holderlin late.
+I came to Hölderlin late.
 I was in Filip Marinovich’s Shakespearean Motley College, misunderstood a prompt, and came face to face with Hölderlin’s alter-ego Scardanelli, dancing in some sub-basement of history.

-My grandfather died, and my parent’s dog died.
+My grandfather died, and my parents’ dog died.
 I think in this brief eruption of death I was faced with the problem of translation.
 As always, I am influenced by Joyelle McSweeney and Johannes Göransson: “Translation is the persistence of the body, but it also enfigures the potential of the body to change, to rot or release emanations.
-Translation scandalizes the self-sameness of human presence· it is the corpse or the ghost that follows too late or too soon on human presence.”
+Translation scandalizes the self-sameness of human presence · it is the corpse or the ghost that follows too late or too soon on human presence.”
 [1] Translation increases opportunities for misprision, which is why I am drawn to it—the embrace that creates closeness and distance.
 The embrace, across language, that commissions letters from dogs, and nocturnal perambulations from humans.

 Note